Visionbi/a_guide_for_the_perplexed/7_Logging.md

   audit logs, event logs etc.) - some of them may require a slightly different approach.
 For example: audit logs are used to monitor activities and attacks while application logs may be used for debugging.
-* Cheese the right log verbosity (i.e. log level) for each environment.
+* Choose the right log verbosity (i.e. log level) for each environment.
   Your chatty DEV logger may not be suitable on PROD servers (see **Log Levels** section below).
 * Make sure to always filter out sensitive data (e.g. passwords, private info etc.)